 Perhaps we could call asthma in England "Gulf Stream asthma": The Gulf Stream current is the source of all the moisture in the air here because its warm water moves toward us from the Gulf of Mexico.
 Once the moisture gets here it is cooled above our local waters but stays in the air.
 Cold weather and humidity in combination causes asthma for many.
 When we are lucky enough in winter to have the Jet Stream push much colder air down from the North during high atmospheric pressure, it is dry air and quickly relieves the land of humidity.
 Likewise it relieves one of asthma totally.Blackouts happened after using a steroidal 'preventer' for asthma.

 A problem began after I was put onto beclomethasone dipropionate (Qvar®) in 2011: I started to have blackouts.
 As a blackout approached, I would get a nightmarish sensation - like a grim sort of 'deja-vu' - and then lose consciousness.
 (Recalling those episodes, one wouldn't wish them on a worst enemy.
 There is struggle for inner balance while consciousness is lost.
-It makes you wonder if you're dying.)
+There is a sense that the outcome is completely unknown.)

 >> 5th June 2016.
 After a break of 18 months, I have started using beclomethasone dipropionate again, once per day to improve sleep.
 Aspirin was still working as described, but it was not preventing me from waking too early in the morning because of a slowly increasing asthma if the bed became cold. - It was becoming quite burdensome to have a hot honey drink with aspirin every time this happened.
 So far, one puff of beclomethasone in the afternoon has had good effect.
 I still recommend aspirin for being able to prevent bad wheezing in the night.
 I will still use it before showering and keep it handy as a 'supplement' to my single daily dose of beclomethasone. >> 6th June 2016.
 The eerie sensation that precedes blacking out (as described below) has returned after 3 days back on beclomethasone, but only briefly. >> 8 pm, 23 June 2016.
 I just had one of the blackouts that got this blog started a couple of years ago.
 I recognized it coming, turned off the stove-top and lay down quickly.
 It passed in a few minutes.
 I am now convinced that beclomethasone gives me blackouts, even though I had started using it less than once per day. >> 26 June 2016.
 I was waking from an afternoon nap when I went into a severe blacking out state (quite unnerving and feels life-threatening.)
 I managed to stay conscious by breathing faster and moving my body intuitively.
 I did not feel that I could get up for water until it passed.
 I am now 100% certain that Beclomethosone was the cause of the blackouts that began in 2011.